-As part of TC Energy’s commitment to Indigenous reconciliation and environmental stewardship, the West Path Delivery Program Foothills 2023 Elko section recently invested in the expansion of the Nupqu Native Plant Nursery capacity to grow Whitebark Pine seedlings, with the aim to restore the threatened tree species in southeastern B.C.
+As part of TC Energy’s commitment to environmental stewardship and advancing reconciliation between Indigenous and non-Indigenous peoples, the West Path Delivery Program Foothills 2023 Elko section recently invested in the expansion of the Nupqu Native Plant Nursery capacity to grow Whitebark Pine seedlings, with the aim to restore the threatened tree species in southeastern B.C.
 The funding was facilitated through TC Energy’s Indigenous Relations Business Engagement team, who supports contracting and employment opportunities for Indigenous groups.

 “Second, the nursery facilitates specific projects in the West Path Delivery 2022 and 2023 Program – Elko, Lundbreck, ABC and Yahk sections – to have an active role in Whitebark Pine conservation and recovery.”